What Are the Disadvantages of Marrying an Inmate?

 Beyond this many jobs will check the individual’s employment and education history as well as sex offender registries.7

-Most individuals are wondering, do arrests without conviction show up on background check?
+Most individuals are wondering, do arrests without conviction appear on background checks?

 A background check will uncover all criminal court documents so if criminal charges were filed then this information will appear on a background check.